rookmate/rust_twitchbot/README.md

 # rust_twitchbot
-A Twitch chatbot in Rust
+Eventually will be Twitch chatbot in Rust